Samsung has introduced a robotic mop that will mop automatically, navigating around a home while avoiding obstacles.

 - It doesn’t dock automatically

-- SIMPLICITY IN ACTION - Designed to make your life easier, the Samsung Jetbot Mop automatically negatives your home, avoiding obstacles as wet spinning pads remove dust and grime
+- SIMPLICITY IN ACTION: Designed to make your life easier, the Samsung Jetbot Mop automatically navigates around your home while avoiding obstacles, providing a quick and efficient way to make mopping a...

 Full Jetbot Review